 One of such small details that secretly made me very happy: their oil for dipping the bread was infused with about 20 different spices and each of the courses would bring different spices to the foreground, making it taste distinctly different throughout the lunch.
 Nice!!

-We went there on Saturday February 13 to avoid all the Valentine Day’s specials, but ended up with a Valentine’s Day menu.
-Luckily, they said that it was their regular menu and only the dessert was following the Love theme, but warned us that they did went a little overboard on that one (Grant Achatz-style of Chicago’s three Michelin-starred restaurant Alinea)…
+We went there on Saturday, February 13 to avoid all the Valentine Day’s specials, but ended up with a Valentine’s Day menu.
+Luckily, they said that it was their regular menu and only the dessert was following the Love theme, but warned us that they did go a little overboard on that one (Grant Achatz-style of Chicago’s three Michelin-starred restaurants Alinea)…